 For certain applications, we may need to specifically explore a sequence space region that is very similar to Pfam, beyond the similarity that is provided by an approximate energy function such as the MMGBSA one.
-This can be achieved by adding to the energy function an umbrella potential that explicitly favors high sequence scores.
-Fig. 6 includes results that use such a bias potential (see Methods): by construction, it leads to very high (and tunable) similarity scores, above the mean similarity between Pfam sequences in this particular case.
-A bias energy could also be used to limit the total number of mutations with respect to the wildtype sequece, if desired.
+This can be achieved by adding to the energy function an “experimental”, or bias energy term that explicitly favors high sequence scores.
+Fig. 6 includes results (dotted line, labelled) that use such a bias energy term (see Methods): by construction, it leads to very high (and tunable) similarity scores, above the mean similarity between Pfam sequences in this particular case.
+A bias energy term could also be used to limit the total number of mutations with respect to the wildtype sequence.

-We also analyzed the similarity between theoretical sequences generated with the different Proteus models.
+We also analyzed the similarity between designed sequences generated with the different Proteus models.
 With model B, overall similarity scores between the Proteus sequences (model B vs. itself) are 453±22 for Tiam1 and 491±20 for Cask.
 Changing the dielectric constant to 4 (model B’) gives sequences less similar to model B, with B-B’ scores of 389±18 and 412±30 for Tiam1 and Cask, respectively.
 Changing the surface coefficients to set 1 (model A) changes the sequences more substantially, with A-B scores of 173±11 and 150±14 for Tiam1 and Cask, respectively.

 Stability of designed sequences in molecular dynamics simulations

-Ten designed Tiam1 sequences were chosen for testing in molecular dynamics simulations with an explicit solvent environment.
-The sequences were produced using the best design model, model B, and the less polarizable model B’ (ε=8/4,S2,n=2).
+Ten Tiam1 sequences designed with Proteus were chosen for testing in molecular dynamics simulations with an explicit solvent environment.
+These sequences were obtained from the best design model, model B, and the less polarizable model B’.
 Although no peptide ligand was present during the design simulations, 11 positions that make close contact with the peptide when it is present were not allowed to mutate.
 This was done to allow future experimental testing of designed sequences by a peptide binding assay.
-Among the 2500 lowest energy designed sequences, we selected ones that had a nonneutral isoelectric point, that were assigned to the correct SCOP family by Superfamily with good E-values, that had good Pfam similarity scores, and not too many mutations that drastically change the amino acid type compared to the wildtype protein.
+Among the 2500 lowest energy designed sequences, we narrowed down our choice using the following four criteria: we chose sequences (a) that had a nonneutral isoelectric point, (b) that were assigned to the correct SCOP family by Superfamily with good E-values, (c) that had good Pfam similarity scores, and (d) that did not have too many mutations that drastically change the amino acid type compared to the wildtype protein.
 This left us with 66 sequences from model B and 45 from model B’.
-In addition, we eliminated two mutations that created a buried cavity and several that led to net protein charges of +6 or more.
+In addition, we eliminated sequences that had two mutations that created a buried cavity, and several that had net protein charges of +6 or more (which could lead to instability).
 Six sequences were chosen; four were modified further by hand to eliminate charged residues in the exposed loop 852–856 (lysines changed manually to alanine), for a final set of ten sequences.
+When these sequences were used as queries to search Uniprot with Blast, the top hits were either Tiam1 mammalian orthologs (including human Tiam1) or uncharacterized proteins, with identity scores between 35 and 40% and Blast E-values of around 10^-8--10^-7 (except for one sequence which gave hits with lower E-values of around 10^-10).